-Expats should bear in mind that traffic in the country’s urban centres can be extremely congested.
-It is recommended that foreigners look for property in Thailand that is close to their workplace, their children's school or areas of interest such as public transport terminals.
+Expats should bear in mind that traffic in Thailand’s urban centres can be extremely congested.
+Expats should look for a home that is close to their workplace, their children's school or areas of interest such as public transport terminals.
 The main types of accommodations chosen by expats are condominiums, apartments, detached houses and townhouses.

 Finding accommodation in Thailand

 Whether deciding to find a property themselves or work with a real estate agent in Thailand, expats should have few problems when it comes to finding a suitable home to rent.

 Independent house hunters can use local newspapers, property pages and the internet to look for Thai real estate as there are numerous resources available in English.
 Another approach would be to identify an area that seems appealing, explore the neighbourhood and look for properties that are up for rent.

 Estate agents in Thailand will, however, have a better knowledge of the market and will be able to assist in negotiations and the rental process.
 They are also usually free for tenants since they receive a commission from landlords.

 It can be difficult for foreigners to own property in Thailand, so most expats rent rather than buy.
 Luckily, local landlords are usually sensitive to the rental needs of expats and do a good job of advertising available properties.
 Renting property in Thailand is generally an easy process.
 The rental market is also varied, with plenty of housing available, and often at good prices.

 Lease agreements in Thailand might not always be exactly 'formal' and there are a variety of approaches to processes such as deposit money and the length of rental contracts.
 It is important to keep a few fundamentals in mind, though.